 A continuous evaluation of all the activities developed in the subject will be carried out.
-The evaluation system is
+The evaluation system is organized in 3 modules; each one will be assigned a specific mark in the final grade: 40% module 1, 40% module 2, 20% module 3.

 - 1. The directed activities will be evaluated through 2 written tests (20% each one). - 2.
-The supervised activities will be evaluated through the module of presentations and debates and discussions in - 3.
+The supervised activities will be evaluated through the module of presentations and debates and class activities (40%). - 3.
 Autonomous activities will be evaluated through a written assay (20%).